 Imagine sitting in your living room, enjoying a quiet evening, when suddenly you hear peculiar noises coming from above.
-It sounds like scratching, scurrying, and maybe even chattering.
-These unsettling sounds are often caused by squirrels that have taken up residence in your attic.
-In this blog post, we will explore why squirrels invade attics, the types of sounds they make, and what you can do to address this issue.
+It sounds like scratching, scurrying, and maybe even chattering—sometimes described as squirrelly noises, scampering noises, or quick running movements overhead.
+These unsettling sounds are often caused by squirrels that have taken up residence in your attic (often tucked into wall voids or near ductwork).
+In this blog post, we will explore why squirrels invade attics, the types of sounds they make, the signs of pest activity, and what you can do to address this issue.

 Why Do Squirrels Invade Attics?

 Squirrels are resourceful creatures that seek shelter and warmth, especially during colder months.
 Your attic provides an ideal environment for them due to its insulation and protection from predators.
-Here are some common reasons why squirrels might choose your attic as their new home:
+Here are some common reasons why squirrels might choose your attic as their new home (a very common homeowner concern):

-• Nesting: Female squirrels look for safe places to raise their young.
-An attic offers a secure location away from the elements.
+- Nesting: Female squirrels look for safe places to raise their young.
+An attic offers a secure location away from the elements, including safer spots in wall voids and around insulation backing.

-• Food Storage: Squirrels gather food such as nuts and seeds to store for winter months.
-Your attic can serve as an excellent storage space.
+- Food Storage: Squirrels gather food such as nuts and seeds to store for winter months.
+Your attic can serve as an excellent storage space, and you may even find feed caches in corners or near stored materials.

-• Warmth: During winter, squirrels seek warm places to stay.
-The insulation in attics makes them particularly attractive.
+- Warmth: During winter, squirrels seek warm places to stay.
+The insulation in attics makes them particularly attractive, especially near warm areas like air handling systems.

 Types of Squirrel Sounds in the Attic

 Recognizing the specific sounds made by squirrels can help you identify if they are indeed the culprits behind the noise in your attic.
-Here are some common squirrel sounds:
+Here are some common squirrel sounds (including scampering noises and other classic “attic sounds”):

 Scratching and Gnawing

 Squirrels have strong teeth that they use to gnaw on various materials.
-You might hear persistent scratching or chewing noises as they create entry points or build nests within your attic's structure.
+You might hear persistent scratching or chewing noises as they create entry points in the roof line, fascia, soffits, or as they build nests within your attic’s wood structure.
+These noises can also travel through wall voids, making the source feel “everywhere.”

 Scurrying

 Squirrels are agile climbers and runners.
-The sound of tiny feet scampering across the ceiling is a clear indicator of their presence.
+The sound of tiny feet scampering across the ceiling—fast scurrying and sudden running movements—is a clear indicator of their presence.
+Homeowners often report “squirrelly noises” that start at dawn and return around dusk.

 Chattering

 Squirrels communicate with each other through vocalizations that include chattering or squeaking noises.
-If you hear these sounds combined with other activities like scurrying or scratching, it's likely you have multiple squirrels.
+If you hear these sounds combined with other activities like scurrying or scratching, it’s likely you have multiple squirrels (or a mother with young).

 Rolling Noises

 Squirrels often bring acorns or other nuts into attics for storage.
-You might hear rolling noises as these items move around.
+You might hear rolling noises as these items move around—sometimes like a small pellet or nut bouncing along the attic floor.

 How to Address Squirrel Infestations

-Once you've identified that squirrels are causing the noise in your attic, it's important to take steps to remove them humanely and prevent future infestations:
+Once you've identified that squirrels are causing the noise in your attic, it's important to take steps to remove them humanely and prevent future infestations.
+(Be cautious with DIY attempts in a cramped attic, especially if there’s a restricted space or you’re unsure what animal pests you’re dealing with.)

 Inspection